For best experience please turn on javascript and use a modern browser!

 Research

-She is a member of the Board of the Stichting Praemium Erasmianum, which awards the Erasmus Prize, the Netherlands' foremost prize for social and humanistic thought, and which also awards the Research Prizes to some of the best Ph.Ds in the humanities, social sciences, and law, that are awarded by Dutch universities.
-She is a member of the Utopian Studies Society committee.
-She is a member of the Steering Group of the Mensenrechtencoalitie Utrecht, the Human Rights Coalition Utrecht.
-She is a member of the Advisory Board of the journal Utopian Studies.
+She was, from 2016 to the end of 2024, when she completed her maximal terms, a member of the Board of the Stichting Praemium Erasmianum, which awards the Erasmus Prize, the Netherlands' foremost prize for social and humanistic thought, and which also awards the Research Prizes to some of the best Ph.Ds in the humanities, social sciences, and law, that are awarded by Dutch universities.
+She is a member of the Utopian Studies Society governance committee and a member of the Advisory Board of the journal Utopian Studies.

 Her academic work on the South Asian Bengali Muslim writer Rokeya S. Hossain's female and feminist utopias (articles, book chapters, and a Penguin Classics India critical edition and part-translation of two of Hossain's narratives) is widely used in courses globally.
 In August 2022, Penguin Random House USA published a fresh edition of Bagchi's part-translation, which was in the NY Times List of 6 new paperbacks to look out for: https://www.nytimes.com/interactive/2022/08/26/books/review/paperbackrow.html